 The Detroit Tigers are proud to give back to the men and women who serve our country and make sacrifices for our freedom and safety.
 Through a variety of programs, the Tigers hope to show their appreciation for our active and former military members for their service to our nation.

-For each of his home starts, Tigers pitcher Justin Verlander hosts Veterans from Veterans Affairs Medical Centers throughout the state of Michigan.
+At all Saturday regular season home games, Tigers pitcher Justin Verlander hosts Veterans from Veterans Affairs Medical Centers throughout the state of Michigan.
 These Veterans sustained injuries or illness in Iraq during Operation Iraqi Freedom or in Afghanistan during Operation Enduring Freedom.
 The Veterans along with their families cheer on the Tigers from the comfort of Verlander's personal luxury suite.
 After serving our country, the special day provides American veterans the opportunity to enjoy a Tigers game with their family.
 Veterans share 18 luxury suite tickets and parking passes in the Tigers Parking Garage.
-Food and beverage is provided for the guests courtesy of Verlander.
-Veterans receive a personalized welcome letter from Verlander; all guests receive a Verlander's Victory for Veterans t-shirt and are welcomed on the videoboard during the game.
+Ballpark catering is provided for the guests courtesy of Verlander.
+Veterans receive a personalized welcome letter from Verlander and all guests receive a Verlander's Victory for Veterans t-shirt.

 Continuing his tradition of supporting the men and women of the United States Armed Forces, during the 2015 season, FOX Sports Detroit broadcaster Mario Impemba hosts the MVP (Military Veterans Program) -a salute to those who served.
 Through the program, Mario hosts Veterans at Monday home games at Comerica Park.
 A group of 30 Veterans and their guests receive a lower-bowl ticket to the Tigers game, an "MVP" t-shirt, a BBQ dinner at the FOX Sports Detroit Brushfire Grille and an autographed photo of Mario.
 In addition, the Veterans and guests arrive to the ballpark in style in the FOX Sports Detroit Fan Express.
 The Detroit Tigers partnered with varying local charitable organizations who support Veterans and their families to participate in this program.